Jasper W. Cornaire: Life

 Cornaire was born on March 12, 1877, in Cape Vincent, New York, the son of Louis Cornaire and Belle Herrick.
 His father was a farmer and the son of French immigrants.

 Cornaire attended school in Three Mile Bay and Clayton, and went to high school in Rochester.
 From 1896 to 1899, he studied law in the office of Thomas Raines in Rochester.
 He then went to Albany Law School from 1899 to 1900.
 After he was admitted to the bar, he practiced law in Clayton for a year and then moved to Cape Vincent.
 In 1912, he became special Surrogate Judge of Jefferson County, an office he was re-elected to in 1914, 1917, and 1920.
 He was chairman of the Jefferson County Republican Committee from 1921 to 1926.
 In 1928, he moved to Watertown and practiced there as senior member of the firm Cornaire & Donaldson.

 In 1924, Cornaire was elected to the New York State Assembly as a Republican, representing Jefferson County.
-He served in the Assembly in 1925, 1926, 1928, 1929, 1930, 1931, 1932, 1933, and 1934.
-After the end of his term in November 1934, he was appointed assistant counsel to the Joint Legislature Committee on Reappointment.
+He served in the Assembly in from 1925 to 1926 and from 1928 to 1934 After the end of his term in November 1934, he was appointed assistant counsel to the Joint Legislature Committee on Reappointment.

 Cornaire attended St. John's Episcopal Church.
 He was a member of the Jefferson County Bar Association, the New York State Bar Association, the Freemasons, the Royal Arch Masonry, the Knights Templar, the Elks, the Fraternal Order of Eagles, the Loyal Order of Moose, and Phi Delta Phi.
 He never married.

 Cornaire died at his cottage near Burnham Point State Park on August 15, 1937.
 He was buried in the St. Lawrence Union Cemetery.